adzguy/adzguy/README.md

 ### Hi there 👋

 - 🔭 Currently working on Appointment Reminder App
-- 🌱 Learning VueJS & Django & Tailwind & Microservices
+- 🌱 Learning VueJS & Django & Microservices
 - 💬 Ask me about Tech, Dev Stacks, and Python
 - 📫 How to reach me: [Twitter](https://twitter.com/imadzguy)